 On October 30, 2014, in connection with and prior to the effectiveness of the Broadband Spin-Off, a wholly-owned special purpose subsidiary of the Company ("BroadbandSPV") entered into two margin loan agreements (the "Margin Loan Agreements") with each of the lenders party thereto.
 The Margin Loan Agreements permit BroadbandSPV, subject to certain funding conditions, to borrow term loans up to an aggregate principal amount equal to \$400 million (the "Margin Loans"), of which BroadbandSPV borrowed \$320 million on October 31, 2014 and had \$80 million available to be drawn immediately following the Broadband Spin-Off.
 During November 2014, subsequent to the Broadband Spin-Off, Liberty Broadband borrowed an additional \$52 million to fund the exercise of the Charter warrants.
 As of December 31, 2014, Liberty Broadband had \$372 million outstanding under the Margin Loan Agreements, with an additional \$28 million available to be drawn. \$300 million of the amount borrowed pursuant to the Margin Loan Agreements (less certain expenses incurred in connection with the Margin Loans) was distributed to Liberty prior to the Broadband Spin-Off.
 During October 2015, Liberty Broadband borrowed an additional \$28 million pursuant to the Margin Loan Agreements.
 The maximum borrowing capacity of \$400 million under the Margin Loan Agreements was outstanding at December 31, 2015.
 The maturity date of the Margin Loans is October 30, 2017.
 Borrowings under the Margin Loan Agreements bear interest at the three-month LIBOR rate plus 1.55%.
 Interest is payable quarterly in arrears beginning on December 31, 2014.
+The Margin Loan Agreements contain various affirmative and negative covenants that restrict the activities of BroadbandSPV.
 The Margin Loan Agreements do not include any financial covenants.
 The Margin Loan Agreements also contain certain restrictions related to additional indebtedness.